hodanahmed/hodanahmed/README.md

 ### Hi, I'm Hodan! 👋🏾 👩🏾‍💻

+---
-A year ago, I didn’t know anything about tech 🤷🏾‍♀️ or did anything related to computer science.
+A year ago, <ins>I didn’t know anything about tech</ins>🤷🏾‍♀️ or did anything related to computer science.

-Now, I am a junior developer🛠 at News UK and also a Makers Apprentice.
+Now, I am a junior developer🛠 at **News UK** and also a **Makers Apprentice**.

+---
-  - 🌱I am currently learning Javascript ~> React & Node.js
+🌱I am currently learning Javascript ~> React & Node.js

-  - 💬Feel free to ask me anything
+💬Feel free to ask me anything